 Best Overall Ethiopian Coffee: Ethiopian Yirgacheffe by Volcanica Coffee

-The Volcanica’s Ethiopian Yirgacheffe Organic Whole Bean Coffee is the only medium roast on our list.
+The Volcanica’s Ethiopian Yirgacheffe Organic Whole Bean Coffee is the only medium roast on my list.
 Most of the beans come from the wild Yirgacheffe region, which has an exceedingly high reputation for producing high-quality coffee.
 However, the rest of the beans are sourced from single farms or estates, which may lack the authenticity of the Yirgacheffe beans.

 Volcanica’s Ethiopian Yirgacheffe coffee has a delicious floral and fruity taste with lemon, blueberry, and blackberry flavor notes and rich chocolatey undertones.
 Despite the light-medium body and a medium mouthfeel, the brew has a complexity and an intense aroma that heightens your senses.

-The best part about the brand is that it freshly roasts its coffee right before shipping it, unlike any other brand on our list.
+The best part about the brand is that it freshly roasts its coffee right before shipping it, unlike any other brand on my list.
 As a result, you get the freshest coffee in a sealed bag that preserves the freshness.
 You can enjoy the ground beans as a pour-over or put them through a French Press to experience the brightness of the coffee.

 Since the beans are plucked from the wild, they are mostly organic and come with a Fair Trade certification.
 This ensures that the farmers receive fair wages and the harvesting is done through sustainable agricultural practices.